crpietschmann/portfolio/_imports/_posts/2007-10-19-virtual-earth-6-bug-showswitch-parameter-of-loadmap-method-no-longer-works.markdown

 As the documentation states:<br />
-<em>&quot;A Boolean value that specifies whether to show the map mode switch on the dashboard control.
+*&quot;A Boolean value that specifies whether to show the map mode switch on the dashboard control.
 Optional.
-Default is true (the switch is displayed).&quot;</em>
+Default is true (the switch is displayed).&quot;*